Kitware/CMake/Help/command/install.rst

     derived from the names of the modules.
 An empty ``DESTINATION`` may be used to suppress installing these files (for use in generic code).

-  For each of these arguments given, the arguments following them only apply to the target or file type specified in the argument.
-If none is given, the installation properties apply to all target types.

   For regular executables, static libraries and shared libraries, the ``DESTINATION`` argument is not required.
 For these target types, when ``DESTINATION`` is omitted, a default destination will be taken from the